all orders over $1000

 First Focal Plane

-Example: a rifle scope with hash marks representing .25 MOA across the horizontal line will represent .25 MOA at all magnification levels.
+Example: A rifle scope with hash marks representing .25 MOA across the horizontal line will represent .25 MOA at all magnification levels.

-First focal plane rifle scopes are starting to gain popularity with hunters who find themselves shooting their intended targets at longer distances.
-Knowing the hash marks represent the same value in all scenarios is an advantage in terms of speed.
-Speed, however, comes at a cost; the differing sizing of the reticle may be too large at certain distances coupled with magnification and can make shot placement trickier and inversely it’s also possible for the reticle to be too small.
+This speed, however, comes at a cost, as the reticle may appear too large at certain distance/magnification combinations and obstruct the target.
+This can make shot placement trickier, and inversely, it’s also possible for the reticle to be too small.
 Luckily, in those scenarios, an illuminated reticle may relieve some of that pain.

 Second Focal Plane

 Considering the reticle isn’t variable in size, that means the hash marks on the reticle are variable in what they represent.
-Almost all rifle scopes default to the hashes being truly represented a full magnification, although it would be wise to double-check.
+Almost all rifle scopes default to the hashes being truly represented at full magnification, although it would be wise to double-check.

 This poses an added challenge to taking a shot when you factor in having to do a bit of mental math when using hold-over hash marks.